 Why energy monitoring is important.

 It is important to also know how much energy your lighting is actually costing you.
 In order to do this, you need to know what percentage of your demand charges are attributable to your lighting and if you are going to be able to save more than just kWh through a lighting upgrade.
-This can be achieved through implementing a proper energy monitoring system.
+This can be achieved by implementing a proper energy monitoring system.

 Coming up next, Step 2 Investigate the possibility of removing fixtures and/or lamps.